techhumans-com/techhumans-com.github.io/_drafts/2020-01-16-clinics-in-your-meetups.md

 I agree that this is definitely something to look out for, but more applicable to general discussions than clinics.
 If the goal is to provide solutions, then there may indeed be a couple of experts who possess most of the relevant information.
 The facilitator needs to balance the need for solutions with the need to cultivate universal participation.

+@josephglass says: "I’ve found clinics to be very engaging but they also require more “crowd management”.
+With a well-prepared presentation, the quality largely depends on the speaker, and will be pretty much the same wherever it's presented.

+"Clinics on the other hand depend on the quality of the participants.
+It might turn out to be a fantastic conversation of people sharing expertise and forming connections.
+Or maybe one over-talkative participant will hijack the conversation into irrelevant tangents.
+It can be a bit of a gamble unless you know the community you’re working with or have a really good moderator."

+Indeed, a really good moderator is the key.
+Perhaps that is a whole 'nother article.
+Anyone want to write it? :)

 ## Conclusion

 I describe in this article a solution that has worked for me, but of course there is an infinite number of combinations of attributes of a clinic, and your optimal mix may differ from mine.
 Any discussion can be engaging and informative, but for me the essentials of a _clinic_ are: